ThatQuiz Test Library Take this test now

 B) increase in the price of a product

-C) a fall in the cost of production
+C) increase in the income of consumers

 • 11.
 A rational consumer will purchase a product whose price is